Categories

 Your experience so far?

 I love it.
 I enjoy it.
 I thought after a few weeks, I will get discouraged because it will only get challenging as I progress.
-But as it turns out, the more challenging it gets, I notice that I become more eager to learn.
+But as it turns out, the more challenging it gets, I noticed that I became more eager to learn.

 In terms of the actual class experience itself, there are two factors: